John Fetterman: Personal life

 Fetterman is married to Gisele Barreto Fetterman (' Almeida), a Brazilian-American activist.
 Almeida was once an undocumented immigrant and a resident of Newark, New Jersey.
-They met when she heard about Fetterman's work as mayor of Braddock and wrote him a letter in 2007.
+They met when she heard about Fetterman's work as mayor of Braddock, Pennsylvania, and wrote him a letter in 2007.
 Fetterman invited Almeida to visit Braddock, and a year later they were married.
-The couple has three children and they live in a converted car dealership with their rescue dogs, Levi and Artie.
+The couple has three children.
+The family lives in a converted car dealership with their rescue dogs, Levi and Artie.
 The family chose not to live in State House, the official residence for Pennsylvania's lieutenant governor.
 In 2008, Allegheny County sued Fetterman and his nonprofit Braddock Redux for unpaid taxes.
-A tax lien was placed against Fetterman and his nonprofit for $25,000.
-In 2012, Fetterman paid off the unpaid taxes.
+Tax liens were placed against Fetterman and his nonprofit totaling $25,000.
+In 2012, Fetterman paid off the liens.

 Fetterman is known for his casual style of dress.
-He often wears a sweatshirt and shorts and for a long time owned only one suit, which he wore when presiding over the Pennsylvania Senate, where there is a dress code.
+He often wears a sweatshirt and shorts, and for a long time owned only one suit, which he wore when presiding over the Pennsylvania Senate, where there is a dress code.
 Fetterman purchased a new suit for his swearing-in as a U.S. senator.
-He wore a hoodie and shorts during President Trump's second inauguration, and donned a suit and tie when Israeli Prime Minister Benjamin Netanyahu visited the United States in 2024.
-In September 2023, Senate majority leader Chuck Schumer chose to relax the unofficial Senate dress code, which was widely seen as a reaction to Fetterman, and to allow him to vote while wearing his usual outfit.
+He wore a hoodie and shorts during President Trump's second inauguration, and a suit and tie when Israeli prime minister Benjamin Netanyahu visited the United States in 2024.

+In September 2023, Senate majority leader Chuck Schumer relaxed the unofficial Senate dress code, which was widely seen as a reaction to Fetterman, allowing him to vote in his usual outfit.
 In late September, the Senate reversed its decision, unanimously passing the "SHORTS Act" (S.Res.
 376, short for "SHow[sic] Our Respect To the Senate Act"), referencing Fetterman's trademark outfit and establishing the Senate's first official dress code.
-The reversal came after a week of intense criticism by Republicans and some Democrats as well as Fox News.
+The reversal came after a week of intense criticism by Republicans, some Democrats, and Fox News.
 The Philadelphia Inquirer reported that Fetterman has a net worth between $717,000 and $1.58 million.
+Fetterman's memoir, Unfettered, was released on November 11, 2025.
+The book was co-written with Friday Night Lights author Buzz Bissinger.